-Derived from the Italian primaverola, the name of this genus pays homage to the way its early blossoms welcome the spring.
+Derived from the Italian primaverola, the name of this genus pays homage to the way its often early blossoms welcome spring.
 Many of the more than 400 species are at home in the moist climates of England, New Zealand and the Pacific Coast.
-The species we offer are cold hardy but can do well in warmer climates so long as they have ample soil moisture.
-Lovely in drifts, try planting them in a woodland garden, by a pond or streamside.
+The selections we offer are cold-hardy, yet will need ample water in warmer locales.
+Lovely planted en masse, Primroses are ideal for woodland gardens, damp borders, by a pond or streamside.

 Native to the coniferous forests of Tibet and southwestern China, Primula capitata was once used to cure headaches and please the palette in thick soups and rice.
 This species is named for its blue-violet, pincushionlike flowers that open face down in early spring.